pldiiw/1arc/doc/design/cli.md

    all
    ```
  * `edit` does not have any subparameters.
+ * `convert <source-file>` - Convert awaits as a subparamater the path to a
+   file to convert.
  * `help [subcommand]` - Calling `help` with no subparameter displays the CLI
    syntax and the possible options and the subcommands along with their
    subparameter with a short description of what they does.
 When passing a